 There is a lot happening in Closing the Gap initiatives throughout Australia and NSW.
-As Minister Burney stated early this year, ‘Concrete actions are what is required to improve outcomes for First Nations people’.
+As Minister Burney stated, ‘Concrete actions are what is required to improve outcomes for First Nations people’.
 The Aboriginal transition project is an important concrete action that ACWA members are contributing to.

 ACWA members are largely transition allies—committing to transition children and carers to ACCOs and appropriately supporting ACCOs as they diversify and grow.
-This includes collaborating with TAO, DCJ and working closely with AbSec to consolidate our shared efforts.
+This includes collaborating with TAO, DCJ and working closely with AbSec and our member agencies to consolidate our shared efforts.

 To bolster our support to members and subsequent transitions, ACWA will share bi-monthly information, including project updates, topic guidance and resources.
 As an ACWA member, if you have resources you are willing to share—with or without your branding—please let us know.
 We would like to feature them.

-All PSP providers are required to submit transition plans in the coming months.
+All PSP providers have been required to submit transition plans.
 While some agencies are well progressed, others are just getting started.
-PSP providers will soon be receiving an Aboriginal Out of Home Care (OOHC) Transition Project Factsheet from DCJ intended to help inform this process.
+PSP providers have received an Aboriginal Out of Home Care (OOHC) Transition Project Factsheet from DCJ intended to help inform this process.

 There is a range of steps intended to support transition.
 The recent AbSec forum in Dubbo included a session to share learnings between Aboriginal and non-Aboriginal providers.
 Another session is being planned between AbSec and ACWA, about which information will be shared here and via our transition e-newsletter.

-ACWA has committed to establishing a resource and whilst we progress this, our focus is to help on some of the practice questions, provide bi-monthly updates, facilitate shared sessions and information between members, and partner with AbSec to support introductions and transition planning between agencies and ACCOs where requested.
+ACWA has committed to establishing various resources and whilst we progress this, our focus is to help on some of the practice questions, provide bi-monthly updates, facilitate shared sessions and information between members, and partner with AbSec to support introductions and transition planning between agencies and ACCOs where requested.